East Lake Scenic Area of Wuhan — Chu Culture in Picturesque Landscapes

 Later in Spring and Autumn Period (770 BC — 403 BC), Chu State became a powerful kingdom and obtained hegemony for decades, when the East Lake area was its capital city.

-After Wu Qi's Reform (386 BC — 381 BC), Chu State reached its peak, when the kingdom kept expanding and flourishing and created glorious Chu Culture.
+After Wu Qi's Reform (386 BC — 381 BC), Chu State peaked when the kingdom continued expanding and flourishing and created glorious Chu Culture.